foggerty/thebook/Chapter3.md

 ## Translator's Comment

 There is a striking omission in the preceding text: our author offers no glossary of the terminology applicable to the anatomy of the bow, such as is to be found, for example, in *Arab Archery*, pp. 13-16.
-In the CD groups of MSS the subject is discussed, but we suspect the relevant section to have been drawn from some other literary source and inserted for the sake of completeness, Since we have reason to doubt whether *all* the terms listed were valid for the time and place with which we are here concerned - indeed some may well have been unknown to Ṭaybughā - we relegate them to Appendix 2.
+In the C * D groups of manuscripts the subject is discussed, but we suspect the relevant section to have been drawn from some other literary source and inserted for the sake of completeness, Since we have reason to doubt whether *all* the terms listed were valid for the time and place with which we are here concerned - indeed some may well have been unknown to Ṭaybughā - we relegate them to Appendix 2.

-===SERIOUSLY, WTF DOES CD MSS MEAN ABOVE?===

 ### Old Arab Bows